-From model outputs available in the CMIP5 and CMIP6 repositories, only models that fulfill the following criteria have been selected for the IDF\CC tool version 5 database: i) daily precipitation in the 1950-2100 range; ii) contain data for 3 RCPs for CMIP5 models (RCP2.6, RCP4.5 and RCP85.) and 4 SSPs for CMIP6 models (SSP1-2.6, SSP2-4.5, SSP3-7.0 and SSP5-8.5), and; iii) all necessary files were successfully downloaded from the corresponding GCM dataset repositories (UserMan: Section 3.3).
+From model outputs available in the CMIP5 and CMIP6 repositories, only models that fulfill the following criteria have been selected for the IDF_CC tool version 6 database: i) daily precipitation in the 1950-2100 range; ii) contain data for 3 RCPs for CMIP5 models (RCP2.6, RCP4.5 and RCP85.) and 4 SSPs for CMIP6 models (SSP1-2.6, SSP2-4.5, SSP3-7.0 and SSP5-8.5), and; iii) all necessary files were successfully downloaded from the corresponding GCM dataset repositories (UserMan: Section 3.3).
 Based on the outlined criteria, 24 GCMs from CMIP5 (IPCC AR5) and 30 GCMs from CMIP6 are available in the tool's database.
-In addition to the GCMs, 24 bias-corrected GCMs, based on CMIP5 models using the BCCAQv2 method, are included (Section 2.4).
-IDC\CC tool users can select any individual GCM data set or ensemble of all available raw and bias corrected models.
+In addition to the GCMs, 24 bias-corrected GCMs, based on CMIP5 and 26 bias-corrected models based on CMIP6 using the BCCAQv2 method, are included (Section 2.4).
+The IDC_CC tool users can select any individual GCM data set or ensemble of all available raw and bias corrected models.

 Users should note that the climate modelling community does not "compare" global climate models to identify superior/inferior models for specific locations.
 Thus, users should note that there is no "right" GCM for any given location.
-Users are provided access to all available models in the IDF\CC tool to allow them to understand uncertainty associated with potential climate change impacts.
+Users are provided access to all available models in the IDF_CC tool to allow them to understand uncertainty associated with potential climate change impacts.